gbbaus17/homebridge-sonoff/README.md

   "name": "Sonoff",
   "devices": [
     {
-      "name": "Name of of the accessory",
+      "name": "Name of the accessory",
       "hostname": "The hostname or local ip address of the Sonoff device" }
   ]